Hirlam/Trac2Markdown.jl/docs/src/HarmonieSystemDocumentation/PostPP/gl_grib_api.md

 ## Introduction

 gl_grib_api ( as in **g**rib**l**ist ) is a multi purpose tool for file manipulation and conversion.
 It uses ECMWF's   [ecCodes](https://confluence.ecmwf.int//display/ECC/What+is+ecCodes) library, and can be compiled with and without support for HARMONIE FA/LFI or NETCDF files.
-The gl_grib_api package also includes software for extraction for verification, fldextr, and field comparison, [xtool] (../../HarmonieSystemDocumentation/PostPP/xtool.md).
+The gl_grib_api package also includes software for extraction for verification, fldextr, and field comparison, [xtool](../../HarmonieSystemDocumentation/PostPP/xtool.md).

 ```bash